OskarLiew/PyGenOpt/README.md

 # Load data.
 There are not very many variables in this dataset, so there
-# is a large chanse that the best subset is found in the first generation
+# is a large chance that the best subset is found in the first generation
 data = sm.datasets.longley.load_pandas()
 X = sm.add_constant(data.exog)
 y = data.endog